pen-lang/pen/README.md

 Currently, Pen does not use [delimited continuations](https://en.wikipedia.org/wiki/Delimited_continuation) for the following reasons.

-- Traditional continuations are necessary For Pen's use cases
+- Traditional continuations are sufficient for our use cases, such as asynchronous programming.
 - Delimited continuations require heap allocations although the second-class continuations do not.

 ### Reference counting GC